 - Hopping on one foot: 48 months

 It is important to not rush each child’s skills along.
-Jumping occurs in a step wise manner, with children first experimenting with weight shifting, jumping down, jumping over, jumping up, hopping on one foot, and finally alternating hopping on single leg and double leg as in hopscotch.
+Jumping occurs in a stepwise manner, with children first experimenting with weight shifting, jumping down, jumping over, jumping up, hopping on one foot, and finally alternating hopping on single leg and double leg as in hopscotch.
 All milestones occur on a continuum and we can help support and encourage our little ones as they grow and experiment with new activities!

 Tips to Teach Children to Jump Independently